bi-labor/es-mssql/docs/elasticsearch/exercise5.md

 ## c) Show the distribution of the workers' locations on a map!

-1. Create a new visualization, this time, it should be a _Map_ type.
+1. Create a new visualization, this time, instead of _Lens_ it should be a _Map_ type.

 1. On the right add a new layer of type _Choropleth_ with the following settings>